naijaping/List-newest-members/readme.txt

 2. Activate the plugin

-3. Go to your widget area and look for "Newest Member"
+3. Go to your widget area and look for "Newest Members"

 == Screenshots ==